julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, October 20, 2024.
+Monday, October 21, 2024.
 Quote of the day:

-> "Every artist was first an amateur." - Ralph Waldo Emerson
+> "Leave all the afternoon for exercise and recreation, which are as necessary as reading.
+I will rather say more necessary because health is worth more than learning." - Thomas Jefferson